 Understanding Psychologically Informed Environments

-- The context, principles, and benefits of PIE
+- The context, principles, and benefits of PIEs;

-- How to measure the impact and success of PIE within your service
+- The benefits of measuring the impact and success of PIE 2.0 in your service.

 An Introduction to Trauma-Informed Care

 Complementary to psychologically informed environments, Trauma-Informed Care is an approach for service delivery for people who have complex needs and may be vulnerable.

 As with PIE, Trauma-Informed Care is intended to develop understanding and to shift the focus of service delivery towards improving the psychological and emotional well-being of people accessing and working with your service or project.
 This is an introductory briefing session that will support attendees to: